Frequently Asked Questions & Concerns about the University Health Center

 Will I receive adequate care at the UHC?

 The UHC is fully accredited by the American College Health Association and Accreditation Association for Ambulatory Health Care.
-In a recent 2006-2007 patient satisfaction survey, 92.3 percent of respondants were satisfied or more than satisfied with the care they received at the UHC.
+According to the Fall 2013 patient satisfaction survey, 88.2% of respondents said they would recommend the University Health Center to a friend.
 Our clinic is staffed by medical doctors, certified physician assistants, doctor of osteopathy, nurse practitioners, and a team of registered nurses, licensed practical nurses, and certified medical assistants.

 Will I have to wait a long time to see a provider?

 You will save yourself more time if you schedule an appointment.
-87.6% of respondants during the 2006-2007 patient satisfaction survey, said that they either had no wait or that they had less than a 15 minute wait if they made appointments.
+According to the Fall 2013 patient satisfaction survey, 87.4% of respondants said that they had less than a 15 minute wait, if they made appointments.

 What if I have an emergency while the UHC is closed?